Chicken salad

 My mother once sent some hot creamed chicken soup and crackers with my brother for me.
 He had picked my daughter and me up at Hobby Airport in Houston, Texas.
 I was sick (not vertigo that time), and she believed chicken soup made everything better.

-My mother passed away in 2008, but her chicken soup and chicken salad comfort food still makes me think of her and feel comforted.
+My mom passed away in 2008, but her chicken salad and chicken soup continue as comfort food favorites of mine.

 Ingredients